advanced-go/postgresql/README.md

 # postgresql

-The LEGO® reference is here: [Robert Griesemer - The Evolution of Go][rgriesemer].
+The LEGO® reference is here: [Robert Griesemer - The Evolution of Go][rgriesemer] @4:00.

 ## pgxdml